Praneep-BRS/BizLand/README.md

-# This is a 'BizLand' project built using HTML, materialize UI components.
+# This is a 'BizLand' project built using HTML,and materialize UI components.
 The goal is to get familiar with material design and practice materialize CSS.

 <<<<<<< HEAD
 # Click on the [link]() to view live.